devops-rob/target-cli/README.md

 target terraform delete dev
 ```

-This will delete the context profile names `dev`
+This will delete the context profile named `dev`